|

 basketball player with outstanding athletic, academic,

 and fellowship qualities.
-Herb was also inducted into
+In 1965, Herb was inducted

-the third Duquesne Sports Hall of Fame Class of 1965.
+into the Duquesne Athletics Sports Hall of Fame.
 In

 of a Duquesne basketball game on December 14.